c-blake/nio/FAQ.md

 all too painful in SQL/SQL stored procedures (the latter of which are often very non-DB portable).
 Last I checked, it was a trick to even get Gaussian deviates out of PostGres.
 Trying to build some machine learning algo as part of a stored procedure sounds like a nightmare.
+Beyond this the SQL standard is labyrinthine.
+Another answer is "Because no one knows all of/fully implements SQL anyway" and that limitation leads to unfounded assumptions, portability problems, vendor lock in, and all sorts of other things avoidable with a simple file format.

 Repayment for low-levelness is true zero overhead IO (and easy access to SIMD speeds).
 Updates are also often rare to never; Yet analyses can hit large data sets 100s if not 100s of thousands of times.
-So, vectors/tables/tensors are apt while ACID transactions are over- engineered.
+So, vectors/tables/tensors are apt while ACID transactions are over-engineered.
 Any cost is waste.
 There may be a way to get mostly what you want IO-wise from LMDB but specifying structure of the data will still need something like NIO anyway.
-In short, there seems definite value to non-DB persistence formats.
+In short, there seems value to non-DB persistence formats.
 The closest analogue to envisioned NIO use cases is HDF5.

 ### 9: Ok..Why not HDF5?